rmoorman/build/buildout/plone/branches/1.0.x/README.txt

 Introduction
 ============

-This does nothing useful; it is just for "fun".
+This does nothing useful; it's just for "fun".